vjlab/resources/methods-tree-computation1-theory.md

 My contentions with this best practice are:

  - Multiple runs, say, 5 separate runs, to get different local optima, each with 1000 steps, may not produce a superior tree to a single run with 5000 steps - because the separate runs could be overlapping and searching the same space by coincidence.
 The probability of this happening decreases as tree space increases.
 It's more predictable to use a single run with 5000 steps, with an appropriately chosen step-size or perturbation to escape local optima (see the link for how to do this).
+This is a bit of an open problem, with the following analogy:

+> Say you've lost a coin in a very large house, with 3 levels.
+Which strategy is better: (A) get 3 people to search for the coin, for 1 hour concurrently, where each persons starts on a different level.
+Each person remembers where he last searched so that he won't go over the same ground again, but different people may accidentally search the same ground.
+(B) get 1 person to search for 3 hours.

  - There may be no such thing as a true tree.
 In the language of machine learning, computing a tree is an unsupervised problem.

 ## Bayesian Trees